cherryservers/terraform-provider-cherryservers/README.md

 #### Resource cherryservers_project

-**cherryservers_project** module needed for creating new project to keep your infrastructure in.
-You may have several projects for your team with several servers in each.
+**cherryservers_project** module is needed to create a new project in your team.
+A project consists of the infrastructure you deployed.
+You may have several projects in a team with several servers within a project.

-You may update your project with new `name` while working with your infrastructure file.
+You may update your project with a new `name` while working with your infrastructure file.

 ```
 resource "cherryservers_project" "DreamProject" {